Ann P. Blackwell, Dean

 Hattiesburg, MS 39406-0001

 The University of Southern Mississippi, through its College of Education and Psychology, holds membership in the American Association of Colleges for Teacher Education, the Teacher Education Council of State Colleges and Universities and the Southern Regional Consortium of Colleges of Education.
 The Professional Education Unit at The University of Southern Mississippi is accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Ave.
 NW, Suite 500, Washington, DC 20036; 202.466.7496.
 This accreditation covers all initial and advanced educator preparation programs at Southern Miss.
-To request a copy of this report, contact the dean’s office, College of Education and Psychology, Box #5023, Hattiesburg, MS 39406-0001; 601.266.4568.
+To request a copy of this report, contact the dean's office, College of Education and Psychology, Box #5023, Hattiesburg, MS 39406-0001; 601.266.4568.
 For details of graduate teacher education programs, consult the Graduate Bulletin.
-For undergraduate degrees offered by departments within the college, please see the previous page.
+For undergraduate degrees offered by departments within the college, please see below.
 To prepare for a career in secondary education (grades 7-12), a student must matriculate in the college and department of the teaching major and also successfully complete the education curriculum courses for secondary licensure.

 The College of Education and Psychology prepares and develops educators, researchers, mental health professionals, and information specialists while generating and disseminating knowledge that connects and advances individuals, communities, and society.

 Students develop knowledge and skills through exposure to exemplary teaching, research and professional service.
 The College contributes to the mission of the university through all aspects of scholarship that promote academic success; enhance the image of the College; foster community relationships and involvement; and create healthy minds, bodies and campuses.